wechaty/wechaty/README.md

 1. Start coding from May 1st 2016

 # Todo List
-1. Deal with friend request
+[ ] Deal with friend request
-1. Manage contacts(send friend request/delete contact etc.)
+[ ] Manage contacts(send friend request/delete contact etc.)
+[ ] Create a new chat group, invite people to join

 Everybody is welcome to issue your needs.